Princess and I: Plot

-Jao agreed with Shivaji with the plans in kidnapping Princess Areeyah, so he comes up with a way to get the Princess alone.
+Gino calls his mother and tells her that he would like to stay in America with her and their family.
+Alicia asks why, and Gino reveals that he was acting cold towards Mikay.
+Jao agrees with Shivaji to kidnap Princess Areeyah, so he comes up with a way to get the Princess alone.
 While setting up for a birthday party, Jao, Gino and Mikay go buy cake.
-Jao tricks Gino and Mikay and takes them to an empty house, the house to pick up the birthday present, which was a personalized bag and new uniform for football.
-Thinking Mikay still really loves Jao, Gino keeps pushing Mikay away as he stays away the two.
-Mikay and Jao gets into a shed because of the heavy rain as Gino insists to stay at the shed outside.
-There Jao reveals that he still loves Mikay and he hopes she still feels the same way.
-Mikay reveals that though she once loved Jao, she realizes that throughout everything Gino never gave up on her.
-She tells him that it hurts her that she and Gino are not in good terms because of what's happening and that she hates seeing Gino getting hurt as well.

-Mikay then came to Gino as he continues to push her away from Jao.
-She tells him everything's different now, because the two of them "happened".
-This however doesn't satisfy Gino for he feels Mikay really can't love him wholeheartedly.
-Gino walks away from Mikay as Jao, being heartbroken as well calls Shivaji and tells him what location they are at.
+Jao tricks them and takes them to an empty house to pick up the birthday present.
+Gino keeps pushing Mikay away as he stays away, and Mikay and Jao gets into a shed due to the heavy rain.
+Jao reveals that he still loves Mikay, and he hopes she still feels the same way.
+Mikay reveals that Gino never gave up on her and that it hurts her that they are not in good terms.
+Mikay then comes to Gino as he continues to push her away from Jao.
+Gino walks away from Mikay as Jao, being heartbroken, calls Shivaji and tells him what location they are at.
 Gino overhears Jao's phone call conversation and punches Jao.
-Gino runs back to get Mikay, so they could find some sort of way to escape.
-When Jao goes near them, they ask him why is he doing this to them.
-Mikay says, "why Jao?"
-While Gino say, "why would you do this to your own brother?"
+When Jao goes near them, they ask him why he is doing this to them.
 Jao screams out, "you are not my brother, I am a full blood of the Eastern Kingdom."

 Mikay and Gino eventually escaped from the raging Jao and left to go back home to Yangdon.
 As King Anand, Mikay and Gino were having a conversation, Mikay happily tells King Anand about their future plans.
 She then leaves Gino and Anand for a bit, to change clothes.
 Gino then told Anand that he only went to Yangdon to send the princess safely back to her father and told the King that he is about to leave and go to America without telling Mikay.
 Gino leaves and when Mikay found out about it, she was devastated as she tried to chase him.
 They see each other at the airport and Mikay cries as she asks Gino to stay with her, reminding him of their promise.
-She reassures him they could start anew for she can't make it without him, not anymore.
-However, Gino stood firm with his decision and leaves Mikay, although it's against his will as he still loves her so much.
+She reassures him they could start anew for she cannot make it without him, not anymore.
+However, Gino stood firm with his decision and leaves Mikay, although it is against his will as he still loves her so much.
 Both were in tears as they parted ways.